ExpediaGroup/graphql-component/README.md

 If `mergeErrors: true`, returns an object containing the result and may contain errors on field values.

 The `execute` function also adds some helper fragments.
 For any type you query in a component, a helper fragment will exist to query all fields.

+**NOTE**: If any field in the selection set passed to `execute()` is an abstract type, `__typename` must be included in that field's selection set, otherwise an unresolved abstract type error will be encountered.
+The `__typename` selection will not be visible to your callers/requesters unless they explicitly request it.

 Example extending `Property` to include a `reviews` field that delegates to another component: